 Overview of Investment Banking in New York City

-Investment Banking is a part of broad banking and finance-related activities related to the creation of wealth for institutions, individuals, government or corporates.
+Investment Banking is a part of broad banking and finance-related activities to create wealth for institutions, individuals, government, or corporations.
 An investment bank offers a lot of services to its clients.
 They employ professionals from top universities with an attitude to succeed.

 Investment banking functions in New York can be classified as below:

-- Public Offerings of Debt and Equity Securities: Investment banks help Companies in offering their shares or debt securities to the public.
-This could be either an initial public offering or further to IPO or they also help a large shareholder to cash out his position in the Company by selling shares to the public.
-They also help in the underwriting of securities by which if they are not able to sell the securities to the investors, they would buy them from the issuing company.
+- Public Offerings of Debt and Equity Securities: Investment banks help companies offer their shares or debt securities to the public.
+This could be either an initial public offering or further to IPO, or they also support a large shareholder to cash out his position in the company by selling shares to the public.
+They also help in the underwriting of securities by which if they are not able to sell the securities to the investors, they will buy them from the issuing company.

-- Private Placement of Shares: Investment banks help Companies to raise capital by privately issuing securities to an individual/ institution or a group of individuals/institutions.
-Such privately placed securities do not require too many disclosures as compared to the public offering and often give higher returns to the investors.
+- Private Placement of Shares: Investment banks help companies raise capital by privately issuing securities to an individual/ institution or a group of individuals/institutions.
+Such discreetly placed securities do not require too many disclosures compared to the public offering and often give higher returns to the investors.

-- Mergers and Acquisitions (M&As): M&As is a major activity of most of the investment banks where they would help the Companies to work out a deal at a fair price.
-The investment Bankers will lead the M&A and find, facilitate, finance, negotiate the deal.
+- Mergers and Acquisitions (M&As): M&As are a major activity of most investment banks where banks help the companies work out a deal at a fair price.
+The investment bankers lead the M&A and find, facilitate, finance, and negotiate the deal.

 - Risk Management: The investment banks help enterprises with risk management and provide service to hedge positions in interest rate swaps, Fx, options, futures, commodities, etc.

-- Investment Research and Analysis: Investment banks provide research and analysis on equities, debt products or IPOs, M&As, etc. Their research can vary from a corporate action to a detailed analysis of the Company and its stock price.
+- Investment Research and Analysis: Investment banks provide research and analysis on equities, debt products or IPOs, M&As, etc. Their research can vary from a corporate action to a detailed analysis of its stock price.

 Investment banks are at the center of finance.
 They are involved in some form or the other in each financial transaction.